top of page

 Could my dog or cat have allergies?

 Because there are immune system defects and skin barrier defects with atopic dermatitis, many pets with atopic dermatitis have allergies to things they are exposed to.
-Allergies cause a flare of symptoms.
-There are two basic types of allergies once fleas are ruled out- food allergy and environmental allergy.
-Pets can have both of these allergy types at the same time.
+Pollens or other allergens in the environment or certain foods can cause a flare of skin symptoms.

 Food allergies

 If your pet had allergy symptoms start at younger than 1 year of age, the symptoms are year round, or there are any gastrointestinal signs like vomiting, loose stools, or having more than 2 bowel movements per day, food allergies are more likely.
-Most pets with allergies don’t have food allergies, only about 5-10% of dogs and perhaps 30% of cats do.
-There is no diagnostic test for a food allergy other than an elimination diet trial.
-If a pet responds to a food trial, then we can go about the tedious task of determining exactly what they are allergic to, or we can simply find a diet they do well on and stick with it.
+Most pets with atopic dermatitis don’t have food allergies, only about 5-10% of dogs and perhaps 10% of cats do improve with diet change.
+There is no diagnostic test for a food allergy other than an elimination diet trial where a prescription diet is fed exclusively for 4-8 weeks.

 Environmental allergies

 Environmental allergies are reactions to allergens like pollens, dusts, and molds.
 Environmental allergies may be seasonal with outdoor allergens, or year round with indoor allergens.
-Most pets have a combination of indoor and outdoor allergies.
 To determine what allergens in the environment are causing your pet to have symptoms, we can perform allergy testing.
-There is no test for food allergens other than a dietary trial.
+There is no test for food allergy other than a dietary trial.

 Treatments for atopic dermatitis and allergies in dogs and cats